A teenager accused of killing her alleged sex trafficker is released from jail on $400,000 bond

 "Far too often, survivors of violence -- especially Black women and girls -- are punished for defending themselves," the statement said.
 "Chrystul's case highlights the urgent need for the criminal legal system to stop prosecuting survivors of domestic violence and sexual assault."

-Kizer is facing first-degree intentional homicide and four other felony charges, according to Kenosha County court records.
+Kizer is facing first-degree intentional homicide and use of a dangerous weapon, and four other felony charges, according to Kenosha County court records.

 Her original $1 million bond was reduced to $400,000 in February, according to court records.
 Her bond was signed Monday and posted Tuesday.